 Plus I also love my French Eiffel tower globe ornaments I’ve had for years too.

 And recently I found these gorgeous vintage chandelier-crystal-drops turned-ornaments from my friend Monica of @beachantoniette.
 Aren’t they beautiful?!

 I found some pretty black and white stripe, toile and check wrapping paper from Home Sense this year and paired it with a gorgeous green satin ribbon.

-Adding some pine greenery to some old pottery makes a simple area look festive.
+Adding some fresh pine greenery to some old pottery makes a simple area look festive.

 My cat sits like a human all the time.
 It’s hilarious!

 Then I added some simple touches to my dining table with my vintage brass candlesticks and mini bells that I got from a local shop, The Style Well.